-Whenever I think about the weather of the 1940s in New York, two events immediately come to mind: the great snowstorm of Dec.
+Whenever I think about New York's weather during the 1940s, two events immediately come to mind: the great snowstorm of Dec.
 26-27, 1947, and the extraordinarily mild March of 1945.
 However, digging a little deeper, there are a host of other events that merit attention.
-For instance, the coldest Easter on record was in 1940; the City's warmest Halloween occurred in 1946; and the hottest 4th of July was in 1949.
-The hottest temperature ever recorded in October, 94°, happened in 1941 (that was also the last time a reading in the 90s occurred in October).
-One of the coldest days of all time occurred in the winter of 1943 when the high/low was +8/-8 on Feb.
-15. The Great Atlantic Hurricane of September 1944 flooded NYC with 9.40" of rain.
-At the time, the summers of 1944 and 1949 were the hottest on record while December 1945 was marked by one of the most extended cold waves experienced in the month of December.
+For instance, the coldest Easter (mean temperature) on record was in 1940; the City's warmest Halloween occurred in 1946; and the hottest 4th of July was in 1949.
+The hottest temperature ever recorded in October, 94°, happened in 1941 (that was also the last time a reading in the 90s occurred in October <until 2019>).
+One of the coldest days of all time occurred in the winter of 1943, when the high/low was +8/-8 on Feb.
+15. The Great Atlantic Hurricane of Sept.
+1944 flooded NYC with 9.40" of rain.
+At the time, the summers of 1944 and 1949 were the hottest on record, while Dec.
+1945 was marked by one of the most extended cold waves experienced in the month of December.
 These and many more highlights of the decade are laid out below.

-Feb.
-14 - It was a wintry day, as wind-blown sleet and snow fell throughout the day, accumulating 7.7" (and 1.3" fell overnight).
+February 14 - It was a wintry day, as wind-blown sleet and snow fell throughout the day, accumulating 7.7" (and an additional 1.3" fell overnight).
 Late in the morning winds gusted to 50 mph.
-Temperatures fell from the low-30s in the morning to low 20s by midnight.
+Temperatures fell slowly, from the low-30s in the morning to low-20s by midnight.

-April 13 - It was a wintry day with a high/low of only 35/26, twenty degrees colder than average (the low was a record for the date which still stands.)
-Snow that began last night and accumulated 1.3" continued for a few hours past midnight this morning and added an additional 0.5".
+April 13 - It was a wintry day, with a high/low of only 35°/26°, twenty degrees colder than average (the low was a record for the date, which still stands).
+Snow that began last night and accumulated 1.3" continued for a few hours past midnight this morning, adding 0.5".

-April 15 - This was the fourth day in a row with a sub-freezng low (average low for mid-April is in the low 40s).
+April 15 - This was the fourth day in a row with a sub-freezing low (average low for mid-April is in the low 40s).

-September 26 - Clear skies and very chilly, with a high/low of 60/42, which made it feel more like early November.
-The morning low, 15 degrees below average, was a record for the date (which still stands).
+September 26 - Clear skies and very chilly, with a high/low of 60°/42°, which made it feel more like early November.
+The morning's low, 15 degrees below average, was a record for the date (which still stands).
 This chilly air came after a rainstorm swept through yesterday morning, dumping more than two inches of rain.
 This accounted for almost all of September's rainfall.

 October 22 - This was the fourth day in a row with unseasonably chilly temperatures.
-The average high/low during these four days was 48/32, which was 15 degrees below average.
-Today's low and the 30-degree low of 10/19 are records that still stand today.
+The average high/low during these four days was 48°/32°, which was 15 degrees below average.
+Today's low and the 30° low of 10/19 are records that are still standing.

 November 26 - For the sixth year in a row the first measurable snow of the winter fell in November.
 This year's amounted to 1.7" and fell after dark, mixed at times with sleet.